 Later amendments to the TVPA provide that child sex trafficking constitutes a federal crime (18 U.S.C.
 1591).
 In addition, Section 1595 establishes that a victim of sex trafficking can bring a civil lawsuit for damages against anyone who “knowingly benefits, financially or by receiving anything of value from participation in a venture which that person knew or should have known has engaged in an act” of sex trafficking.
-It is under Section 1595 that the Jane Doe children have filed suit against Backpage, one of the largest online destinations for commercial sex.
+It is under Section 1595 that several children in Doe v.
+Backpage sued Backpage, alleging the company “participated” in a trafficking venture.

-Section 230 of the Communications Decency Act (“Section 230”).
-Section 230 was enacted in 1996 when the internet was in its infancy.
-The law was prompted by a lawsuit filed by Stratton Oakmont (a firm founded by Jordan Belfort and made famous by the Leonardo DiCaprio film, “Wolf of Wall Street.”)
-Stratton Oakmont had filed suit against Prodigy (one of the earlier internet message boards) because someone had posted a comment effectively stating that Stratton Oakmont had been manipulating stocks and were crooks.
-Belfort’s firm argued that because Prodigy filtered content (but missed this post), that it should be responsible for third party content on its site.
-The court agreed and Belfort’s firm won.
-In an attempt to protect new internet companies from lawsuits for content posted or created by third parties, Congress enacted Section 230 which states “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”
+In an attempt to protect fledgling internet companies from lawsuits for content posted or created by third parties, Congress enacted Section 230 which states “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”
 There have been upwards of 300 Section 230 cases litigated over the past 20 years, the vast majority of which involve defamation.
-Although Congress intended for Section 230 to protect companies which try to filter content (but don’t catch everything), that protection has been expanded by federal judges to provide a full immunity for online content, even if that content was encouraged by an online operator.
-And even if the website, in acting like a publisher, violated another criminal statute.
-As stated above, the 1st Circuit determined).
+Although Congress intended for Section 230 to protect companies which try to filter content (but don’t catch everything), that protection has been expanded by federal judges to provide a website operator with full immunity, even if engaged in criminal conduct (as the 1st Circuit determined).

 The issue of whether Section 230 should apply to dismiss claims against Backpage by children was also decided in two other cases.
 In 2010, a 13 year old child from St. Louis was advertised for sale on Backpage.
 The child’s mother recovered her daughter and then found that her daughter’s photos were still up on Backpage.
 She called Backpage repeatedly, asking for the photos to be removed.
 Dismayed by the refusal of the site to remove the photos, the child’s mother filed suit.
 That case, M.A. v Village Voice Media Holdings d/b/a Backpage was dismissed under Section 230 by a federal magistrate.